AmineDjeghri/awesome-os-setup/Pycharm_WSL_Anaconda.md

 ## 2.Pycharm remote deployment :
-(attention : project folder needs to be on windows and not WSL to use the remote ssh )
+WARNING : project folder needs to be on windows and not WSL to use the remote ssh.
+Do not host folders outside WSL if you are not using a remote interpreter, there are  [WSL perforamance issues](https://github.com/microsoft/WSL/issues/4197?notification_referrer_id=MDE4Ok5vdGlmaWNhdGlvblRocmVhZDUyMzA5ODA3MjozMjcxNTkxMw%3D%3D#issuecomment-1727108838))

 Defining a server as default:
 A deployment server is considered default if its settings apply by default during automatic upload of changed files.
 To define a deployment server as the default one, follow these steps: